Falongtan/GofPT1/README.md

 This R package implements the methodologies developed in the following two works:

-* **A Two-Step Projection-Based Goodness-of-Fit Test for Ultra-High Dimensional Sparse Regressions**:
+* **A Two-Step Projection-Based Goodness-of-Fit Test for Ultra-High Dimensional Sparse Regressions [1]**:
 This paper proposes a two-step strategy that first constructs multiple test statistics based on projected predictors from distinct projections to mitigate the dimensionality problem.
 The second step employs p-value combination methods (e.g., the minimum p-value and the Fisher combination) to form the final test statistics.
 This projection-based approach significantly mitigates the Curse of Dimensionality problem, enabling the tests to detect local alternatives converging to the null at the rate as if the predictor were univariate.

-* **Asymptotic Distribution-Free Tests for Ultra-high Dimensional Parametric Regressions via Projected Empirical Processes and p-value Combination**:
+* **Asymptotic Distribution-Free Tests for Ultra-high Dimensional Parametric Regressions via Projected Empirical Processes and p-value Combination [2]**:
 This paper constructs a Cramer-von Mises type test based on a martingale-transformed, projected residual-marked empirical process, which renders the test asymptotically distribution-free.
 Furthermore, it proposes a novel hybrid test that aggregates empirical process-based and local smoothing tests using Cauchy combination,